pikaro/pocket-asi/README.md

 ## Purpose

-`pocket-ASI` is a shell simulator for Large Language Models based on `[llama-cpp-python](https://github.com/abetlen/llama-cpp-python)`.
+`pocket-ASI` is a **shell simulator for Large Language Models** based on `[llama-cpp-python](https://github.com/abetlen/llama-cpp-python)`.

-It exposes a bash shell in a Docker container directly to the LLM, allowing it to execute arbitrary commands and interact with the filesystem.
+It exposes a bash shell in a Docker container directly to the LLM, allowing it to execute **arbitrary commands** and interact with the filesystem.

+The model can configure all of its **own generation parameters, its primary goal, and the system prompt** and instructions.

 The LLM server process runs on the host and communicates with the Docker container over a network socket.

 [![asciicast](.assets/screenshot.png)](https://asciinema.org/a/xhIMp7ohiJUQ9vA2OM5uDA5Dv)